StackStorm/st2docs/docs/source/inquiries.rst

     You'll notice that the value for the key ``secondfactor`` is masked within  the response body in the execution output for this action.
-The ``st2.inquiry.respond`` action doesn't actually know the inquiry response schema at all - it is merely a thin layer on top of the StackStorm client.
+The ``st2.inquiry.respond`` action doesn't actually know the inquiry response schema at all - it is merely a thin layer on top of the |st2|
+    client.
 As a result, it doesn't know which fields are marked with the ``secret`` attribute.
     To avoid potentially leaking secrets, all field values are masked in this way for the output of this action, regardless of whether or not the schema has declared them as secrets.

-The ``st2`` pack also contains an action alias for responding to Inquiries via chatops.
+The ``st2`` pack also contains an action alias for responding to Inquiries via ChatOps.
 Using this alias, you can respond to an Inquiry within Slack, as an example:

 .. code-block:: text